-i.e., that activities that enable a bank to realize gain or avoid loss from activities that are part of or necessary to its banking business are incidental activities to banking, is directly applicable to the Bank's proposal to reinsure mortgage insurance on loans originated, purchased or serviced by the Bank or the Citibank Lenders.
-Here, the Bank will realize additional gain for its lending and servicing activities.
-The Bank already conducts credit reviews in connection with extending, purchasing, and servicing mortgage loans.
-Through the proposed reinsurance activities, the Bank may generate additional income from those credit activities, thereby realizing a gain or revenue.
-In leveraging its existing expertise, the Bank would be using its existing mortgage servicing and mortgage loan underwriting and risk management capabilities in a cost effective manner.
+In connection with reviewing the scope of national banks' incidental powers authority, the courts have also determined that, within reasonable limits, certain activities can be incidental to banking when those activities enable a bank to realize gain or avoid loss from activities that are part of or necessary to its banking business.28 The general conclusion reached by the courts, i.e., that activities that enable a bank to realize gain or avoid loss from activities that are part of or necessary to its banking business are incidental activities to banking, is directly applicable to the Bank's proposal.
+Here, the Bank will realize additional gain on the servicing rights the Bank already carries as an asset.
+The Bank already conducts credit reviews in connection with servicing mortgage loans.
+Through the proposed reinsurance activities, the Bank may generate additional income from those credit activities, thereby realizing a gain or revenue in connection with an asset it holds.
+In leveraging an existing asset (mortgage servicing rights) to take advantage of the financial opportunity presented by the asset, the Bank would be optimizing its mortgage banking capacities by using its existing mortgage loan underwriting and risk management capabilities in a cost effective manner.